 WHY: The obvious thing is that most people think that – OK, I go to school, I learn something today and I can get a job and make money.
 But in the data science field, it doesn’t really work out that way, unfortunately.

-So people look at these data science degrees and then they end up training, because just having machine learning skills doesn’t get you a job as a data scientist.
+So, people look at these data science degrees and then they end up training, because just having machine learning skills doesn’t get you a job as a data scientist.

-THE SOLUTION: “Data science” degrees – cant land a job.
+THE SOLUTION: “Data science” degrees – can’t land a job.
 Just don’t expect that you’re going to be a data scientist if you learn machine learning.
 If you already have a STEM degree, you don’t need to go get another degree in data science.
 Because data science really, if you look at Drew Conaway’s definition of data science, one third of it is subject matter expertise.
 It doesn’t really make sense.

-If you don’t have some STEM degree, then maybe getting a job in data science is your segue into working as a data scientist or working in the field of data science.
+If you don’t have a STEM degree, then maybe getting a job in data science is your segue into working as a data scientist or working in the field of data science.
 Steer clear of data science degrees unless you don’t have a STEM degree.